 - 5.1 We recognise that supporting pupils with SEND/LDD has to be a team effort.
-Parents, carers and pupils not only provide valuable information that supports identification, but also unique perspectives to enhance any additional provision put in place. - 5.2 If parents have any concerns regarding their child and any current or potential SEND/LDD needs, their first point of contact is the class/form teacher/tutor.
+Parents, carers and pupils not only provide valuable information that supports identification, but also unique perspectives to enhance any additional provision put in place. - 5.2 If parents have any concerns regarding their children and any current or potential SEND/LDD needs, their first port of call is the class/form teacher/tutor.